jzohrab/practicing-guitar/docs/background/what-this-book-is.rst

 Outline
 ^^^^^^^

-"Part I - Intro" is this section.

-"Part I - Basics" gives some basic thoughts that you might find interesting.
-It outlines a theory of playing guitar as process of your nervous system, speed, and tension.
+"Part I - On Technique" explains playing guitar as a process of your nervous system, and from there discusses speed and tension.
+It also explains why the "intuitive method" of practice doesn't work, and what a more effective practice routine is.
 Fundamentally, technique is about ease in playing -- how at home you are at the instrument, and how practice and playing is about aligning your brain, nerves, and muscles to all work together fluidly.

 "Part II - Setting up" is about getting organized, scheduling, etc.  How long should you practice?
 How should you track things?
 Some of this may be obvious to you, but maybe not.